VetiVat/TeaTreeOS/README.md

-Shitty website test, only testing for desktop compatibility and chrome based browser
+Shitty website test, only testing for desktop compatibility and chrome based browsers